5 SALES PRESENTATION TIPS FOR CLOSING MORE BUSINESS

 It's not what you say, it's how you say it.
 Intuitively we know this to be true and research backs this up.The sales presentation is your time to shine and close more business!

 Forbes reported that academic research conducted by UCLA has shown the significance of non-verbal communication in presentations.
 The study captured where respondents attributed value and it showed that 38% tone of voice was attributed 38% of value while facial expressions accounted for 55% of value.
 The research highlights the importance of the non-verbal elements of the sales presentation.
 This is because as buyers and sellers we are humans first and foremost who instinctively look for the emotional connections regardless of the procurement process - intuitively we are all looking for these connections when we are presenting to sell.

-Creating a presentation that can hold a rooms attention can be tricky, especially when people are in and out of dozens of meetings every day and have seen it all before.
+Creating a presentation that can hold the attention of a room can be tricky, especially when people are in and out of dozens of meetings every day and have seen it all before.
 So, when you are crafting your next sales presentation for an deal, here are a few tips help you close:

 5 Sales Presentation tips to improve close rates

-- Lead with insights that demonstrate understanding not your differentiators
+- Lead with insights that demonstrate empathy and understanding

 - Inspire with design, video & photography